 High Availability In Call Centers

-- call center, fault tolerance, high availability
+- contact center, fault tolerance, high availability

 The telephony system in call centers is a critical component that is the heart of the operation.
 Any disruption to the normal flow of the phone calls will result in a significant damage to the business.
 For example, let’s look at a busy call center that is unable to accept new calls for few minute due to some failure in the telephony infrastructure, you can surely imagine how much damage this will cause both to its reputation and also to its business.
 In case of an emergency call center the impact of such a failure is greater since for this call center any failure in the telephony system can be a matter of life and death.